D/C or DC = direct current = (~180 max typically) = most common. used for welding steel / stainless.

 You can TIG tack without filler.
 It helps to put a bit of leftover filler rod in the vicinity of the needed tack to ‘fuse’ it in.

-A (pulsed) AC welder is recommended.
-This is because AC current can penetrate the high temperature resistant oxide layer on top of aluminium better than DC.
+2nd Choice: AC TIG welder because AC current can penetrate the high temperature resistant oxide layer on top of aluminium better than DC.
 You can sort-of weld aluminium on a DC welder by swapping the leads so the electrode is connected to the positive terminal i.e. DC-Electrode Positive (DCEP or DC+) but this will burn up your Tungsten electrodes in a heartbeat (!)